brooda/EvolutionaryAlgorithm/README.md

 # Implementation of classical genetic algoritm with interface for inspecting populations dynamically

+In `doc` folder there is a report about this project.
+The following description is about content of `src` directory.

 ## Files:
 * `EvolutionaryAlgorithm.py` - implementation of GA
 * `Evaluator.py` - goal functions and plotting